 What can you do about it?

 - If you are an organization, you should include security requirements in all IoT devices you intend to connect to your network.
+Whether you are a home internet user or a small business, you might also want to consider checking you have adequate internet security protections in place.
+A package such as Zonealarm Extreme Security will provide you with firewall safeguarding, antivirus software and Anti-Ransomware.

 - If you are an individual, disconnect or turn off/unplug any such device when not in use.